microsoft/openshift-container-platform/README.md

 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications. <br />

-Currently there is a hiccup in the deployment of metrics and logging that will cause the deployment to take a little longer than normal.
-When you look at the stdout files on the Bastion host, you will see that the installation had numerous retries for certain playbook tasks.
-This is normal.

 ### TROUBLESHOOTING

 If you encounter an error during deployment of the cluster, please view the deployment status.
 The following Error Codes will help to narrow things down.

 1. Exit Code 3:  Your Red Hat Subscription User Name / Password or Organization ID / Activation Key is incorrect
 2. Exit Code 4:  Your Red Hat Pool ID is incorrect or there are no entitlements available
 3. Exit Code 5:  Unable to provision Docker Thin Pool Volume
 4. Exit Code 6:  OpenShift Cluster installation failed
 5. Exit Code 7:  OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - master config on Master Node issue
 6. Exit Code 8:  OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - node config on Master Node issue
 7. Exit Code 9:  OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - node config on Infra or App Node issue
 8. Exit Code 10: OpenShift Cluster installation succeeded but Azure Cloud Provider configuration failed - correcting Master Nodes or not able to set Master as unschedulable
+9. Exit Code 11: Metrics failed to deploy
+10. Exit Code 12: Logging failed to deploy

 For Exit Codes 7 - 10, the OpenShift Cluster did install but the Azure Cloud Provider configuration failed.
 You can SSH to the Bastion node and from there SSH to each of the nodes in the cluster and fix the issues.